sfbrigade/data-science-wg/projects-in-this-repo/SF_311_Data-Analysis/README.md

 + [Jeff Lam](http://bit.ly/1Pm9SLJ)
 + [Matthew Mollison](http://bit.ly/1PPZXSa)

-### Current Status: Feb.
-23, 2016
+### Current Status: March 10, 2016

-We've moved beyond the exploratory analyses alluded to below, and we've now performed most of our inferential/regression analyses.
-We'll be integrating some of those below throughout this week, but we anticipate sharing our more interesting findings and visualizations at [Code for America's upcoming CodeAcross in San Francisco (March 5, 2016)](https://www.codeforamerica.org/events/codeacross-2016/).
+We recently got to share some of our more interesting findings and visualizations at [Code for America's upcoming CodeAcross in San Francisco (March 5, 2016)](https://www.codeforamerica.org/events/codeacross-2016/).
+Thereafter, we had some great discussions with the City's Chief Data Officer, Joy Bonaguro, wherein we learned about some things we could do to hone our accuracy and utility.
+Thus, we've since updated our Census profiling to the tract level and matched our neighborhoods to those more commonly used in SF OpenData.

+*Please Note: This project's README and directory will substantially change in the coming week, as we begin to publicly display our inferential statistics and lay the groundwork for our final report.

 ### Statistical Tests to be Performed